What is Google Trends?

 There are many advantages to using this unique dataset:

-• Real-Time Data: Google Trends provides up-to-the-minute data, allowing users to react quickly to emerging trends before they appear in other tools.
+• Real-time data: Google Trends provides up-to-the-minute data, allowing users to react quickly to emerging trends before they appear in other tools.

-• Extensive Historical Analysis: Access to over two decades of data allows for long-term trend analysis.
+• Extensive historical analysis: Access to over two decades of data allows for long-term trend analysis.

-• Unrestricted Queries: While Google Ads prohibits certain subjects like cryptocurrencies, alcohol, and medicine, Trends provides unrestricted access to all keywords.
+• Unrestricted queries: While Google Ads prohibits certain subjects like cryptocurrencies, alcohol, and medicine, Trends provides unrestricted access to all keywords.
 Unfortunately, many trend analysis tools only rely on Google’s Adwords API to gather search data, therefore providing limited insights.

-• Massive Scale of Data: Google processes trillions of searches annually, making the dataset extremely large and diverse.
+• Massive scale of data: Google processes trillions of searches annually, making the dataset extremely large and diverse.
 This also means there’s less bias towards a single demographic, so a given analysis is far less likely to be skewed.

 Getting started